 Movies is a little harder.
 Maybe Beauty and the Beast, the Rhapsody in Blue segment of Fantasia 2000, Contact, The Great Muppet Caper, Amélie, maybe Eternal Sunshine of the Spotless Mind, Spirited Away, Moonrise Kingdom?

-Current favorite TV shows include Orphan Black, Steven Universe, and Only Connect; all-time favorite shows include The Muppet Show and Star Trek: Deep Space Nine.
-I want to interpret "favorite shows" though as meaning favorite Broadway shows, in which case my favorites include My Fair Lady, Fiddler on the Roof, Guys and Dolls, and In the Heights, among I suppose many others.
+Current favorite TV shows include Orphan Black, Steven Universe, and Only Connect; all-time favorite shows include The Muppet Show, Star Trek: Deep Space Nine, and Avatar: The Last Airbender.
+I want to interpret "favorite shows" though as meaning favorite Broadway shows, in which case my favorites include My Fair Lady, Fiddler on the Roof, Guys and Dolls, A Little Night Music, and In the Heights, among I suppose many others.

 Favorite music, relatedly, is largely showtunes; also very fond of klezmer and I have a soft spot for the Grateful Dead and other '60s–'70s rock.